denten-books/plain-text/main.md

 microanalysis of the textual condition in the passage between typewriters and personal computers, reveals plenty of space for human agency.
-Media determine our situation only to the extent that we continue to treat the everyday transformation of thought into pixel and thereto into literary control systems that structure human experience as a mystical and mystifying black-box devices.
+Media determine our situation only to the extent that we continue to treat the everyday transformation of thought into pixel (and thereto into literary control systems that structure human experience) as mystical and mystifying black-box mechanism.

-The real danger comes from the superficial similarity of print and pixel.
-Where the pen or the typewriter inscribe the image directly into its paper medium, digital type passes through a series of transformations between the keystroke and its corresponding pulse of the cathode ray, or the flow of the liquid crystal.
+The real danger comes not from a metaphysical source, but from the superficial similarity of print and pixel.
+Where the pen or the typewriter inscribe the image directly into their paper medium, digital type passes through a series of transformations between the keystroke and its corresponding pulse of the cathode ray, or the flow of the liquid crystal.
 Secrecy and surveillance technologies that rightly worry Kittler exist in the gap between text as medium and text as content.
-They threaten literature (the something to be said) only in so far as the mechanisms for literary production maintain the illusion of flatness.
-When the veil is lifted, we can begin to reclaim the passage of textuality from source to destination.
-Technology in this process remains a relatively neutral conduit, enabling liberation and oppression alike.
+They threaten literature (the something to be said) only in so far as the mechanisms of literary production (how it is said) remain hidden from the critical view.
+When the veil is lifted, we can begin to reclaim the passage of textuality.
+In this process, technology remains a relatively neutral conduit, enabling liberation and oppression alike.
 The physical control of expression cannot and should not be reduced to something as seemingly self-contingent as "the conditions of high technology."
 Systems of control naturally obscure the pathways of agency.
-Letting go of agency as a critical concept plays into the hand of those (humans) that benefit directly from the illusion of disempowerment.
-I see control, in this sense, not as a meta-physical or ideological construction, but as the ability to physically alter or to restrict or to restrict the passage of information.
-The transition from the mechanical typewriter to the electrical word processor literally intertwines the mechanisms of content production and device control.
+Letting go of agency as a critical concept plays into the hand of those (human agents) that benefit directly from the illusion of disempowerment.
+I view "control" in that sense not as an ideology, but as the ability to physically alter the material conditions of literary production, dissemination, and consumption.
+The transition from mechanical typewriter to electrical word processor precisely couples code as content and code as control.

 We are accustomed of thinking of modern computing as a pinnacle of calculating, computational devices.
 That is the story the reader gets in Kittler's media history and in David Golumbia's excellent *Cultural Logic of Computation.* The cultural logic of computation inevitably leads to a bleak vision of of Johanna Drucker calls "mathesis," the triumph of deterministic quantification over indeterminate, anti-positivist forces of the humanities.
-The historical link between computation and

-to the military industrial complex, In contrast to that vision, I would like to recover the
+The historical link between computation and the military industrial complex, cannot be denied.
+But they are contingent, rather than causal connections.
+In moving towards a notion of critical computing, we are able to draw on a multiplicity of historical practices that suggest an alternative mode of engagement with the computational environment, one in which literature has plenty to say.

-The personal computer governing the production of textuality today emerged from an amalgam of automated devices, chief among them the typewriter and the calculator.
+The personal computer governing the production of textuality today emerged from an amalgam of automated devices, chief among them the telegraph, the typewriter and the calculator.
 In his seminal 1937 paper "On Computable Numbers," Alan Turing describes an automatic machine (a-machine) capable of transposing the problem of calculability into "effective calculability."
-Where all previous typewriters and calculators were special-purpose mechanisms, engineered to aid in a specific task, the configuration state of the a-machine was determined instead by symbols scanned into the machine from a paper ribbon.
-In imagining the universal calculator, Turing borrowed from the physical design of a typewriter.
+Where all previous calculators were special-purpose mechanisms, engineered to augment a specific type of computation, the a-machine was a universal device.
+In theory (and it was conceived as a thought experiment, at first), it could imitate any other mechanism for calculation because its internal state was itself symbolic.
+The device would receive input, by means of a paper ribbon containing discrete symbolic inputs.
+At its bare minimum, the device would need only the ribbon, a means of "reading," and the means of "writing," the symbols onto the tape.
+Mechanically, its movement could be restricted to simple left/right progression along tape.
+What makes it a universal Turing machine is its ability to internalize the symbol as part of its mechanism.
+The marks on the ribbon can symbolize what we would call "data," like the numbers to be computed for example.
+But other symbols include control codes, that alter the movement of the mechanism.
+In fact, the Turing machine does not properly differentiate between control code and content.
+Its internal state (Turing purposefully uses terms of sentient awareness throughout) "is determined by m-configuration *q<sub>n</sub>* and the scanned symbol [@turing1936, 231]."
+This transition of symbols into machine configuration states effectively defines modern programming.
+A universal machine, unlike other, definite, single-purpose and limited-state mechanisms (like a clock for example), contains the ability to take on differing internal symbolic configurations.
+It can imitate a clock, and Turing thought that with time it would be able to imitate humans as well.

+Turing rightfully deserves the credit for articulating the archetype of a universal machine in its simplest logical form, and then for applying that theoretical device to the problem of computable numbers.
+But, as a device, the Turing machine borrows from a number of designs, that, together, incrementally, bring the universal computer into material existence.
 Although Turing's original article did not include any drawings, he describes the a-machine in terms of paper tape medium, scanning, erasing, "writing down notes," "external operators," and "moves" of the mechanism.
 If Turing were to file a US-based patent for his device (rather than describing it in the abstract only) he would have to cite prior art in the mechanisms like the "Numeral adding or subtracting attachment for type-writing machines" (US517735, filed in 1893 and issued in 1894), "Combined Type-Writing and Computing Machine" (US990238, 1896-1897), "Computing Attachment for Typewriters" (US1162730, 1908-1915), "Computing Mechanism" (US1105170, 1908-1914), and "Combined Type-Writing and Adding Machine" (US1244398, 1910-1917) among others.

-Turing's innovation over all of these devices lies in the self-reprogramming capabilities of the a-machine.
-But by the 1930s, a number of lesser mechanisms already existed on the mass market that anticipate functional elements of Turing's design.
-The material history of the Turing machine lies in the wide-spread manufacture of computing scales, dial recorders, electric tabulating machines, and computing typewriters manufactured by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
+By the end of the 19th century a number of lesser mechanisms anticipate the functional elements of Turing's device.
+By 1930s, these inventions not only anticipate the modern computer, but are brought to mass market in wide-spread manufacture of computing scales, dial recorders, electric tabulating machines, and computing typewriters made by companies like Underwood Computing Machine, Electromatic, and International Business Machines (IBM).
+Rather than a singular eureka moment, the invention of the universal machine should be viewed as a historical process that culminates with Turing's description.
+That process can be reduced to four key elements, each necessary for the functioning of the Turing machine (and each in themselves representing a long lineage of technological development):

-Viewed from the history of writing machines, the next major development of modern computing after the typewriter was automated telegraphy.
+1. The mechanization of type.
+With the invention of the typewriter, the variability of hand-written script can be reduced to a limited set of discrete characters.
+The process of normalization is by no means complete today, as attested by the proliferation of character encodings and the difficulty that research on Optical Text Recognition faces in dealing with non-Western writing systems.

+2. Remote communications.
+The telegraph removes writing from its immediate physical environment.
+Authorial presence, already weakened by writing as such, is further distanced from the contexts of utterance.
+The telegraph lengthens the chain of technological and political mediation in the transmission of information.
+The telegram differs from the letter in that it is transcribed, encoded, decoded, and transcribed again.
+The lengthening further weakens the authorial
+function: where a letter needs to be "forged" to mis-represent authorial intent, third parties (like the telegraph clerk) are explicitly present in the act of transmission.
+The clerk's (or the censor's) "signature" cannot be distinguished from the author's (a common literary plot device in the fiction of the period).

+3. Automation.
+The

+4. Remote control.

+a number of lesser mechanisms anticipate the functional elements of Turing's design.
 A number of inventions at the end of the 19th century pertained to "circuit-controlling devices controlled by a traveling perforated strip or tape."[^ln12-perforated] Prior to perforated tape, the transmission of a message by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, to lever-operated circuit.
 Typewriters and telegraphs relied on a human as an interface.
 The transcription of text into signal, and back onto paper required the real-time presence of human encoders and a decoders.
 The perforated tape decoupled the human from the machine, allowing for the automation of the device.[^ln12-decouple] A flood of inventions appeared at the turn of the 20th century to capitalize on such decoupling.
-These include machines for tape-controlled telegraphic transmission (US158156, 1874-1874;
-US794242, 1905-1905; US1187035, 1911-1916), tape-controlled printing (US985402,
-1908-1911), printing telegraphs (US1721952, 1928-1929), and remote broadcast
-programming or radio and television content (US1974062, 1932-1934; US2031074,
+These include machines for tape-controlled telegraphic transmission (US158156, 1874-1874; US794242, 1905-1905; US1187035, 1911-1916), tape-controlled printing (US985402, 1908-1911), printing telegraphs (US1721952, 1928-1929), and remote broadcast programming or radio and television content (US1974062, 1932-1934; US2031074, 1931-1936).

-1931-1936).
+The material history of the Turing machine lies in the

 With the invention of punch cards and perforated tape (also used in Jacquard looms, as early as 1801), a message meant for another human became also a